 - Purpose: To preserve and promote a full range of agricultural uses.
-To implement comprehensive plan goals by encouraging livestock and other agricultural uses in areas where soil and other conditions are best suited to these agricultural pursuits. - Primary Goal: To prevent conversion of land identified as a valuable agricultural resource to uses that are not consistent with agriculture while optimizing agricultural production. - Preferred Housing Density: One unit per 40 acres.
-Existing dwelling units at adoption would be exempt from the density requirement.
-Maximum residential lot size is three acres and minimum is 1.5 acres, with a 1.5 acre limit of disturbance requirement.
-The use of conservation or cluster land division design (refer to Appendix A) and a maximum development density strategy are required in all major subdivisions. - Preferred Use: All agricultural uses regardless of size (although large animal feeding operations greater than 1000 animal units would still require WDNR permits).
-Specific preferred uses could include livestock production, dairy, agriculturally-related residences, greenhouses, horse facilities, agricultural sales and service, agricultural storage, agricultural research and development, fish and wildlife management activities, timber harvest and milling, aqua culture, nonmetallic mineral extraction and home-based businesses. - Discouraged Uses: Residential development should be discouraged to avoid potential land use conflict.
+To implement comprehensive plan goals by encouraging livestock and other agricultural uses in areas where soil and other conditions are best suited to these agricultural pursuits. - Primary Goal: To prevent conversion of land identified as a valuable agricultural resource to uses that are not consistent with agriculture while optimizing agricultural production. - Preferred Housing Density Policies: - Maximum residential development density shall be one unit per 40 acres. - Minimum residential lot size shall be one acre. - ▶ Maximum residential lot size shall be 2.5 acres. - ▶ The use of conservation land division design shall be required for major land divisions. - Preferred Use: All agricultural uses regardless of size, although large, animal feeding operations greater than 1000 animal units would still require WDNR permits.
+Specific preferred uses could include livestock production, dairy, agriculturally-related residences, greenhouses, horse facilities, agriculture sales and service, agricultural storage, agricultural research and development, fish and wildlife management activities, timber harvest and milling, aqua culture, nonmetallic mineral extraction and home based businesses. - Discouraged Uses: Residential development should be discouraged to avoid potential land use conflict.
 The AE classification is not intended to be applied near moderately to densely populated areas.